Frequently Asked Questions

 CCS students take Latin from grades 3-7.
 Here are 3 benefits to your student by offering them Latin:

 Incoming students that are new to Latin have the opportunity to attend a summer “crash course” to provide basic background knowledge that will equip them to begin alongside their peers on the first day of school.
 Our teachers and staff have experience in assisting families and students transition to a new school and new curriculum.
 We find that incoming students generally assimilate quickly and by Christmas break are feeling confident in Latin.
+Our teachers look at each student’s individual circumstances and come alongside them to help them succeed.
 Students who have had prior training in Shurley grammar are especially well prepared for our Latin instruction.

 We have a zero-tolerance policy for bullying.